Skip to content

 Ericsson's research found that expert performers in every domain studied — music, chess, sports, medicine, programming — achieved mastery through 10,000+ hours of deliberate practice.
 Not just practice — deliberate practice: structured, feedback-rich, targeted at specific weaknesses.
 The Genius process is the meta-framework that makes deliberate practice systematic.

-Phase 4: Results — Closing the Loop
+Phase 4: Results — Closing Your Loop

 What to Measure